sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 We will use one of the pre-built Templates that are included in the Sigma Trial but the steps are the same regardless of what you choose to work with.

-After `logging into Sigma`, navigate to `Templates` and click the `Plugs Sales Sales Performance` example to open that Workbook.
+After `logging into Sigma`, navigate to `Templates` and click the `Plugs Electronics Profit Planning Tool` example to open that Workbook.

 ![Alt text](assets/public2.png)